 Specific language designed to reduce your out of contract costs

 What makes AuditMate SAFE Maintenance contracts special and separates us from the pack is that they are enforceable with clearly defined liquidated damages clauses for non-performance.
 How do we achieve enforceable results?
 First, Auditmate agreements require full transparency on all activities, which means mechanic check-in and check-out times, a detailed description of the work performed, and all other relevant data.
 Second, this data is fed into our software monitoring system and via CARE we compare all the vendor data against the contract requirements.
-If the vendor does not complete the work required by your contract, you get your money back.
+If the vendor does not complete the work required by your elevator service contract, you get your money back.
 Stop paying for maintenance you are not receiving!

 With an AuditMate SAFE Maintenance agreement coupled with an AuditMate CARE subscription, you will know with certainty whether maintenance is being performed, you will have tools to enforce the agreement, and you will get what you are paying for.
 In addition, CARE reviews all invoices and proposals, you will have confidence that you are not being improperly overcharged for billable services and that you have the understanding to determine whether proposed upgrades are suitable for your equipment and your budget.